Tokens for nothing and your (cognitive) chips for free

 Slow is smooth, smooth is fast (US Navy SEAL Proverb)

-And the pithy historic –
+To the pithy historic –

 Every battle is won before it’s ever fought.
 (Sun Tzu)